PhilippeMarcMeyer/vanillaSelectBox/README.md

 ```
 #### History :

+v0.62 : New option: maxOptionWidth set a maximum width for each option for narrow menus

 v0.61 : New option: maxSelect, set a maximum to the selectable options in a multiple choice menu

 v0.60 : Two levels: optgroups are now used to show two level dropdowns